 2. Mdumbi Beach

 We discovered Mdumbi beach last year while road tripping along the Wild Coast.
 It is one of the lesser known beaches of that region, compared to the more popular Coffee Bay which is better known to international travellers.
 We heard it was one of the nicest beaches in South Africa, so we had to make a stop to see for ourselves, and now we think it is too.
+For us it is one of the best South African beaches we visited.
 We stayed for almost an entire week.
 It is a very popular place for surfers who are the most frequent visitors.
 We don’t surf, but we had a great time walking on the beach and swimming in the warm water.
 On top of that, during season, you can have some of the best and freshest seafood, such as oysters, caught by the locals.

 1. Camps Bay in Cape Town

-With the backdrop of The 12 Apostles, Camps Bay beach is definitely one of the beaches with some of the most spectacular scenery.
+With the backdrop of The 12 Apostles, Camps Bay beach is definitely one of the beaches with some of the most spectacular scenery and one of the best Cape Town beaches.
 With palm trees, pristine white sand and turquoise blue water, this beach is mainly used for sunbathing.
 As with Clifton, the ocean in this part of South Africa is freezing and you will not find many people swimming, not even on a hot summers day.
 What makes Camps Bay so popular is the location and the many fancy bars and restaurants lined up along the beach, where you can sip a cocktail while admiring the famous golden African sunset over the Atlantic ocean.
 Call it The Beverly Hills of South Africa, a place to see, and be seen.

 Stay: Click here to Find the best Hotel Deals in Camps Bay